sayymon/kotlin-basics/topics/logging.md

 Providing contextual information in your log messages is very important as well.
 Often, the success or the failure of a program depends on the user inputs.
 So, you need to put them in your log messages if necessary.
 For example, when authenticating a user, log the username that is inputted.
 Context is also important when your program runs in a concurrent environment.
 In such a case the thread name can be added to the log message.

 Fornecer informações contextuais em suas mensagens de log tambem é muito importante.
 Muitas vezes, o sucesso ou a falha de um programa depende das entradas do usuario.
 Portanto, você precisa colocá-los em suas mensagens de log, se necessário.
 Por exemplo, ao autenticar um usuário, registre o nome de usuário inserido.
 O contexto também é importante quando seu programa é executado em um ambiente concorrente.
 Nesse caso, o nome do thread pode ser adicionado à mensagem de log.

+Log levels -> Niveis de Logs

+We said earlier that a lot of important information can be added to the log file.
+But what kind of information is it?
+There are different types that correspond to the accepted logging levels: Debug, Info, Warn, Error, Fatal (from the least critical level to the most critical one).

+Dissemos anteriormente que muitas informações importantes podem ser adicionadas ao arquivo de log.
+Mas que tipo de informação é essa?
+Existem diferentes tipos que correspondem aos níveis de log aceitos: Debug, Info, Warn, Error, Fatal (do nível menos crítico ao mais crítico).

+Let’s see what those log levels are for. -> Vamos ver para que servem esses níveis de log.

+Debug logs are used to diagnose applications.
+Debugging messages inform us about what the program is doing at a certain step and what it gets as a result of these actions.
+For example, a message can contain information about the output of some function, so that we can see if it should be fixed.

+Os logs de depuração são usados para diagnosticar aplicativos.
+As mensagens de depuração nos informam sobre o que o programa está fazendo em uma determinada etapa e o que obtém como resultado dessas ações.
+Por exemplo, uma mensagem pode conter informações sobre a saída de alguma função, para que possamos ver se ela deve ser corrigida.

+* Info is used to log important information about an application.
+It is used to log service start, service stop, configurations, assumptions.
+For example, the information about the user who has just registered on the website.
+* Info é usado para registrar informações importantes sobre um aplicativo. É usado para registrar o início do serviço, a parada do serviço, configurações, suposições.
+Por exemplo, as informações sobre o usuário que acabou de se cadastrar no site.

+* Warn logs are considered to be the first level of application failure.
+They are usually applied to log repeated attempts to access a resource, missing secondary data, or switching from a primary server to a back-up server.
+For instance, there can be a message about a possible disconnection with the server.
+However, it does not affect the user at this point.
+* Os logs de aviso são considerados o primeiro nível de falha do aplicativo.
+Eles geralmente são aplicados para registrar tentativas repetidas de acessar um recurso, dados secundários ausentes ou mudança de um servidor primário para um servidor de backup.
+Por exemplo, pode haver uma mensagem sobre uma possível desconexão com o servidor.
+No entanto, isso não afeta o usuário neste momento.

+* Error log level is used for more critical problems.
+These kinds of issues usually affect the result of the operation but do not terminate the program.
+Errors are considered to be the second level of application failures.
+For example, there can be a message that a user could not log in because the database was temporarily unavailable.
+* O nível de log de erros é usado para problemas mais críticos.
+Esses tipos de problemas geralmente afetam o resultado da operação, mas não encerram o programa.
+Os erros são considerados o segundo nível de falhas do aplicativo.
+Por exemplo, pode haver uma mensagem de que um usuário não conseguiu fazer login porque o banco de dados estava temporariamente indisponível.

+* Fatal is the third level of application failures.
+It is used to indicate a much more serious error that causes the termination of the program.
+Such a message may say that the program totally failed and depending on the time and conditions of this failure the developers can find out how to fix the problem.
+* Fatal é o terceiro nível de falhas do aplicativo. É usado para indicar um erro muito mais sério que causa o encerramento do programa.
+Essa mensagem pode dizer que o programa falhou totalmente e dependendo do tempo e das condições dessa falha, os desenvolvedores podem descobrir como consertar o problema.

+Great, now we know what bugs are usually written into the log file.
+Now we need to display the log.
+But what should be displayed?
+In order to make the log readable and understandable, there is a special recording format.
+Let's find out more about it below.

+Ótimo, agora sabemos quais bugs são geralmente gravados no arquivo de log.
+Agora precisamos exibir o log.
+Mas o que deve ser exibido?
+Para tornar o registro legível e compreensível, existe um formato de gravação especial.
+Vamos descobrir mais sobre isso abaixo.